Reviews You Can Rely On

 Sounds are vibrations that travel through the air in waves.
 When multiple sound waves overlap, they can obscure or amplify one another.
 It's called auditory masking, and it's why you might feel the urge to crank up the volume when you're listening to your favorite music in loud environments.
 That, friends, is bad for your ears.

-One way to avoid blasting out your ears is to buy a pair of noise cancelling headphones.
-Since they can block much of the background noise that interferes with your music, show, or podcast, you'll be able to keep the volume at safer levels.
+One way to avoid blasting out your eardrums is to buy a pair of noise cancelling headphones.
+Since they can block background noise that interferes with your music, show, or podcast, you can keep the volume at safer levels.
 Conventional wisdom is that it should stay at or below 70 decibels, or roughly the sound of a casual conversation.
 Noise cancelling headphones (NCHs) also help you hear the nuances of every note, making your favorite music sound the way it's meant to be heard.

 In this article, we'll explain noise cancelling technology and help you understand the key factors to consider when choosing the right pair of earbuds or over-the-ear headphones for your needs.